 - 1. Alamo and Castle Hill residents value their existing lifestyle and community.
 The safe, quiet, small-town character should be maintained where possible. - 2.
 Residents identify their undeveloped surroundings as one of the most valuable assets of this area.
 Preservation of the natural setting and wildlife habitat should be prioritized. - 3.
-Multiple-family units should generally be located within one mile of the Downtown Alamo commercial core to provide residents access to transit, commercial services, and the Iron Horse Trail. - 4.
+Multiple-family homes should generally be located within one mile of Alamo's commercial core to provide residents access to transit, commercial services, and the Iron Horse Trail. - 4.
 The commercial core of Alamo should be maintained and enhanced so that it continues to provide jobs and services, as well as a central gathering place for the community. - 5.
 New development should enrich the community's architectural character and scenic quality. - 6.
 Because Alamo and Castle Hill are proximate to large swaths of wooded hills, grasslands, and pipelines carrying volatile materials, they are at risk of exposure to hazardous materials and potentially severe fires.
 The communities should be protected from these hazards through proper planning and emergency response.

-Residents value open space around Alamo and Castle Hill.
 (Community-submitted photo.)